Now Reading

 It is well known by now that menopause can bring a series of changes to your skin.
 But the question is: can menopause also cause hair changes?
 The short answer is yes, menopause can cause noticeable changes in your hair.
 The long answer is yes, and those changes can manifest in a variety of ways: hair thinning and hair loss, dry and brittle hair, grey hair… the list goes on.
 But why do these changes happen, and how can you take them into account when caring for your hair?
-Keep reading, and we’ll help you pick out the best products to care for your hair during menopause!
+Keep reading, and we’ll help you pick out the best products to care for your hair during and after menopause.

 Common hair changes during menopause